tiianprb/Telegram-AV-Archiver/README.md

 Limitations:

 - Telegram's Bot API has a [50MB limit](https://core.telegram.org/bots/faq#how-do-i-upload-a-large-file) for audio and video files.
 So this bot will not work on large video or audio files
+- This limit can be bypassed by hosting your own [Bot API Server](https://github.com/tdlib/telegram-bot-api)